-And if you're looking for a pre-workout that's gentle on your skin, stick to products that contain niacinamide, as this form of vitamin B3 has anti-inflammatory properties that can help to calm acne breakouts.
+Similarly, if you're looking for a pre-workout that's gentle on your skin, you may want to try products that contain niacinamide, as this form of vitamin B3 has anti-inflammatory properties that can help to calm acne breakouts.

-A lot of pre-workout supplements contain artificial sweeteners, food dyes, and other chemicals that can be harmful to your health.
-These ingredients can cause side effects like headaches, nausea, and jitters.
-They can also aggravate acne-prone skin.
+A lot of pre-workout supplements contain artificial sweeteners, food dyes, and other chemicals that can be harmful to your skin health, as mentioned above.

 Cold showers help to close pores and reduce inflammation.
 They also help to regulate sebum production, which can minimize the chances of an acne breakout.